utilmeta/utilmeta-py/docs/en/guide/handle-request.md

 			user.save()
 ```

-If the client needs to pass list data, it needs to use the request body of JSON ( `application/json`) type.
-If the client only passes a JSON object or form, it will be automatically converted to a list with only this element.
+Client needs to pass a list of JSON ( `application/json`) type in the request body. such as

-After defining the interface in the example, you can request `POST/api/user/batch` and pass the body of the request.
 ```json
 [{
 	"username": "alice",